mantidproject/mantid/docs/source/release/v6.9.0/mantidworkbench.rst

 - Fixed a bug where overplotting group workspaces would cause an unhandled exception.
 - Fixed a bug where dragging a plot's legend could cause the plot to resize.
 - Fixed a bug where double clicking a 3D plot to edit an axis label would grab hold of the plot for rotation and not release when the dialog was closed.
-- Line Colour selection button is reenabled in the toolbar of contour plots.
+- Line Colour selection button is re-enabled in the toolbar of contour plots.
 - Fixed a crash which could happen if workspaces are deleted while the project saves.
 Save now fails in a controlled way.
 - Fixed an unhandled exception thrown when attempting to remove a curve from a plot that has a badly formatted label.
 - Fixed a bug where it was not possible to remove the grid lines on a plot once they had been added.